 The hard part about a new relationship is waiting to find out if the other person feels the same intensity for you that you feel for her.
 This waiting period can be brutal.
 On the one hand, you want to wait long enough to find out if she is interested and wants the same kind of relationship as you do.
 On the other hand, you don't want to wait around too long only to find out she wasn't all that into you.
 A good rule, listen with your ears AND your eyes.

 When a girl loves you, her words and her behavior will match.
 So when she says she will do something, be somewhere, call at a certain time, she does.
-The more unpredictable her words and behavior are, the less intensity are her feelings for you.
+The more unpredictable her words and behavior are, the less intense her feelings are for you.
 The girl you are interested in is unpredictable; this tells me that while she has feelings for you, they are not the romantic kind.
 I don't think she is playing hard to get, I think she is interested in you as a friend.
 It is unlikely that her feelings for you will grow into something more than a friendship.